Extreme Makeover: Home Edition: Reaction and criticism

-In an article entitled "ABC's 'Extreme Exploitation'", The Smoking Gun published an e-mail sent on March 10, 2006, from an ABC employee sent to the network's affiliate base, relaying a message from the program's casting agent detailing specific tragedies and rare illnesses sought by the show.
-Included were a "Muscular Dystrophy Child", a "Family who has multiple children w/ Down Syndrome (either adopted or biological)" and a child with a CIPA disorder.
+In an article entitled "ABC's 'Extreme Exploitation, The Smoking Gun published an e-mail sent on March 10, 2006, from an ABC employee sent to the network's affiliate base, relaying a message from the program's casting agent detailing specific tragedies and rare illnesses sought by the show.
+Included were a "Muscular Dystrophy Child", a "Family who has multiple children w/ Down Syndrome (either adopted or biological)" and a child with a congenital insensitivity to pain with anhidrosis.
 This last request included a parenthetical remark stating, "There are only 17 known cases in US - let me know if one is in your town!"
 This e-mail has led some major media networks and blogs to accuse the show of opportunism in seeking out the most sensational stories in a push for higher ratings.

 Another criticism aimed at the show surrounds financial issues that some of the families have had after receiving the home makeover, which following the onset of the Great Recession, received media attention.
 As of 2020, nine of the original show's recipient families have given up their homes due to financial issues, which included two foreclosures.
 While most cases were reported as resulting from instances such as unemployment, accumulations of medical bills or property tax rate increases, the most widely publicized cases featured families who had defaulted on home equity loans taken out on their homes since receiving them, one of which resulted in a foreclosure.
-In a 2018 interview with The Wrap, Pennington explained the nature of these cases.
-“There’s a couple of stories that families lost their home.
+In a 2018 interview with TheWrap, Pennington explained the nature of these cases.
+"There's a couple of stories that families lost their home.
 We left them with a financial adviser.
-However, if the family chooses to triple-mortgage their house to start a business that they’ve never done before just to see if they can get into it, that’s their own demise.
-That’s how you lose your home, is you’re like, ‘Oh, let’s use it as a lottery ticket and see what we can get out of it.
-And then you lose it because you can’t make the payment.
-But that’s what press does.
-They were like, ‘This is too good to be true, what is really happening?’
-But with ‘Extreme’ it really was that good.”
+However, if the family chooses to triple-mortgage their house to start a business that they've never done before just to see if they can get into it, that's their own demise.
+That's how you lose your home, is you're like, 'Oh, let's use it as a lottery ticket and see what we can get out of it.
+And then you lose it because you can't make the payment.
+But that's what press does.
+They were like, 'This is too good to be true, what is really happening?'
+But with 'Extreme', it really was that good."

 The five children of the Higgins family, aged 14–21, filed a lawsuit against ABC after they were evicted by a family that had taken them in before the show came to renovate the family's house.
 The five kids "say that the producers took advantage of the family's hard-luck story and promised them new cars and other prizes to persuade them to participate in the program", according to the LA Times.
 On July 17, 2007, Judge Paul Gutman ruled against the siblings, stating that the plaintiffs failed to prove their case.
 The decision of the trial court was affirmed on appeal.
+The case was later settled for $50,000.